TeiShiminn/OralEng/EasyEnglish.md

 > Here you go.

 > Thank you.
 Hmmm.
 It appears your bag is just a bit too heavy.
 It is over your weight requirement.
-Perhaps you could take something out of your bag and put it in your $\textcolor{red}{\text{carry-on bag}}$?
+Perhaps you could take something out of your bag and put it in your **carry-on bag**?

 > Yes!
 I'll take this big book out of the bag.
 No broblem.